A.M., University of Chicago

 B.S.W., Appalachian State University

-Leah M. Bouchard (she/her) is a third-year doctoral student.
+Leah M. Bouchard (she/her) is a doctoral candidate.
 She draws on learning, control and life course theories to inform her interests in the well-being of youth in rural geographic areas.
 Her focus is on substance use and juvenile justice, with an emphasis on social, environmental, and personal identity development of rural youth within the context of their community.
 Bouchard seeks to understand the nexus of substance misuse and juvenile justice involvement as well as the impact of addiction and recovery on rural adolescents’ relationship to their community.
 These interests stem from a long-standing passion for identifying ways to support the healthy development of rural youth and their families.

 Prior to beginning the doctoral program, Bouchard was a senior therapist with Youth Villages in East Tennessee.
 She provided Multisystemic Therapy (MST) to juvenile justice-involved youth and their families with a goal of rehabilitation over punitive corrections.
 She holds a Master of Arts from the University of Chicago’s School of Social Service Administration (SSA), concentrating in policy and advocacy for children and youth.
 She served on the Curriculum Policy Committee at SSA to advocate for a geographically-inclusive curriculum to bring rural strengths and struggles into consideration in social work education.
 While in Chicago, she worked with the Center for Policy, Practice & Innovation (now Ahlquist Center for Policy, Practice & Innovation) at Children’s Home + Aid to leverage resources and advocate for policy change to benefit Illinois children and youth.
 Bouchard and her teammates garnered support from legislators, partnered with community organizations to widen the impact of their advocacy, and made evidence-based recommendations for drafting and implementing state and federal legislation.